Skip to content

 The event marks the first time that transgender leaders have mobilized for a presidential candidate.
 The meeting hosted transgender leaders including Delaware state Sen. Sarah McBride and activist Charlotte Clymer.

-Editor Connect 10 months ago 3 min read
+Editor 1 year ago 3 min read

 By Kate Sosin